grafana/loki/docs/sources/send-data/fluentbit/fluent-bit-plugin.md

             Labels agent=fluend-bit
 ```

 Note we are only updating the `outputs` section of the Fluent Bit configuration.
 This is to replace the default output plugin with the Loki output plugin.
-If you need to update other parts of the Fluent Bit configuration checkout the [Fluent Bit values file reference](https://github.com/fluent/helm-charts/blob/main/charts/fluent-bit/values.yaml).
+If you need to update other parts of the Fluent Bit configuration refer to the [Fluent Bit values file reference](https://github.com/fluent/helm-charts/blob/main/charts/fluent-bit/values.yaml).

 1. Deploy the Fluent Bit Helm chart: